realA10001986/Time-Circuits-Display/README.md

 #### How to set up the alarm:

 - Hold ENTER to invoke main menu
-- (Currently, the alarm is the first menu item; otherwise press ENTER repeatedly [or press 2/8] until "ALA-RM" is shown)
+- (Currently, the alarm is the first menu item; otherwise press 2/8 until "ALARM" is shown
-- Hold ENTER [or press 5]
+- Press 5 or ENTER
-- Press ENTER [or 2/8] to toggle the alarm on and off, hold ENTER [or press 5] to proceed
+- Press 2/8 to toggle the alarm on and off, press 5 or ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above under "Data entry".
-- Choose the weekday(s) by repeatedly pressing ENTER [or 2/8]
+- Choose the weekday(s) by pressing 2/8 to cycle through options
+- Press 5 or ENTER to select
+- If you chose "USER DAYS", press keys 1 through 7 to toggle each day.
+- Press ENTER to proceed
-- Hold ENTER [or press 5] to finalize your weekday selection.
-"SAVING" is displayed briefly.
+- "SAVING" is displayed briefly.

 Pressing "9" at any point - except when entering hour and minutes - cancels and quits the menu.